 Dog Bite Laws in Texas

-It is always a frightening situation when one is attacked by a vicious dog while going for a walk, checking the mailbox, playing at the park, or gardening in the front yard.
-These tasks are routine, and when you are in your neighborhood or community park, you don't expect to be violated and injured in this way.
+It is a frightening situation when one is attacked by a vicious dog whether its while going for a walk, checking the mailbox, playing at the park, or gardening in the front yard.
+These tasks are routine, and when you are in your neighborhood or community park, you don’t expect to be violated and injured in this way.

 Surprisingly, some 1,000 Americans require treatment for a dog bite injury each day, while 4.5 million Americans are bitten by dogs annually.
 According to the nonprofit Animal People, from 1982 to 2011, dog attack cases involving pit bulls, Rottweilers, and their mixes induced bodily harm 77 percent of the time.
 Moreover, the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality cites the number of people hospitalized for dog attacks increased 86 percent between 1993 and 2008.